The Triple Crown

 What is the Triple Crown?

 The Triple Crown is a three-level program designed and taught by Dr. Sabine Wilms, to instruct practitioners of Chinese medicine in the art of reading the historical sources of their medicine in the original Chinese.
 Offered as three independent and consecutive courses, we start every other year in mid September with Level 1, Foundation.
-We meet on Zoom most Thursdays at 9-10:30 am Pacific Standard Time.
+We meet on Zoom most Thursdays at 9-10:30 am Pacific (Seattle) Time (but can add an alternate meeting time depending on group need).
 Scroll down to the bottom of this page for course dates.

 Level I: Foundation